Families of Berkovich spaces: Quasi-smoothness: definition and first properties

-\trois{composesm} {\em Behavior with respect to composition}.
-Let~$Z$ be an analytic space, let~$Z\to Y$ be a morphism, let~$z\in Z$ and let~$y$ be its image on~$Y$.
+Let~$Z$ be an analytic space, let~$Z\to Y$ be a morphism, let~$z$ be a point of $Z$, and let~$y$ be its image in~$Y$.
 If~$Z\to Y$ is quasi-smooth at~$z$ and if~$Y\to X$ is quasi-smooth at~$y$ then the composite map~$Z\to Y\to X$ is quasi-smooth at~$z$.